What Kind of Glass Is Used for Shower Doors?

 Although there are different types of glass for shower doors, the International Residential Code requires residents to use safety glass in the shower area.
-However, what exactly is safety glass?
+You may be wondering, what exactly is safety glass?
 Below are the different types of glass and the best option for your glass shower door.

 Related: How Much Do Glass Shower Doors Cost

 Laminated glass, on the other hand, is really two sheets of glass adhered to a thin central layer of clear vinyl.
-It looks like normal glass, but if it gets fractured the sheet of glass remains intact because every broken piece is still stuck to the vinyl.
+It looks like normal glass, but if it breaks the sheet of glass remains intact because the broken pieces stick to the vinyl.

-Glass shower doors and enclosures can be built from glass of varying thicknesses, although this is somewhat determined by whether it is a frameless, semi-frameless, or framed unit.
-The thickest glass is also known as “heavy glass,” and this is used on all frameless and some semi-frameless units.
+Glass shower doors and enclosures can be built from glass that varies in thickness, although this is somewhat determined by whether it is a frameless, semi-frameless, or framed unit.

-Thinner glass can be used when the unit is framed because the frame both adds structural support and safeguards the vulnerable edges and corners of the tempered glass.
+Thinner glass can be used on framed shower doors and enclosures, because the frame both adds structural support and safeguards the vulnerable edges and corners of the tempered glass.

-Within the realm of tempered shower glass, modern homeowners can also choose from various looks and textures.
-Simple clear glass is actually a very hot item today, but alternatives include:
+With such a wide variety of tempered shower glass, homeowners can choose from various looks and textures.
+Clear glass is currently a very popular choice, but alternatives include:

 Privacy glass that obscures visibility by means of frosting or heavy texturing is popular for bathrooms shared by siblings and other high traffic restrooms.

-EnduroShield is a spray-on compound that bonds to the glass and makes it water and oil-repellant, thus protecting it from corrosion and staining.
+Diamond Fusion is a solution that bonds to the glass, making it water and oil-repellent, thus protecting it from corrosion and staining.

-If you're looking to install a new glass shower door, contact Arrow Glass & Mirror today!
+If you're looking to install a new glass shower door or enclosure, contact Arrow Glass and Mirror today!

-Arrow Glass & Mirror, Inc. has proudly been serving customers in Central Texas since 1994.
+Arrow Glass and Mirror, Inc. has proudly been serving customers in Central Texas since 1994.